 But it doesn’t have to be that way.

-And this all starts by harnessing the power of something you’re probably already doing: Having watercooler conversations.
+And this all starts by harnessing the power of something you’re probably already doing as part of your leadership development efforts: Having watercooler conversations.

 Watercooler Conversations: Your Key to Relationship Scalability